Refractive Lens Exchange RLE

 - Local anesthesia ensures a comfortable experience.

-- A customized IOL is implanted for clear vision.
+- A customized intraocular lens (IOL) is implanted for clear vision.

 Will the Surgery Hurt?

-No, the procedure is performed under local anesthesia, making it pain-free.
-Some mild discomfort may occur during recovery, but it resolves within a few days.
+No, the RLE procedure at Precision Eye Care, performed by Dra.
+Romero, is pain-free thanks to local anesthesia.
+Some mild discomfort may occur during recovery, but most patients report feeling comfortable within a few days.

 Risks and Safety of RLE